agr3714/BomboSupport/BomboTicketSystem/README.md

 For the email feature in the application, Java Mail (mail.jar, most recent) and smpt.gmail were used.
 Credentials for the sending email are located in SendEmail.java.

-The workspace contains 3 folders, where:
+The workspace contains 2 folders, where:

 - `src`: contains the java source files
-- `lib`: the folder for dependencies
 - `sql`: the folder containing the sql tables of the database

 ## Installation